 Blinking suddenly dry eyes, he looked around and thought he recognized where he was.
 Though the stream and hawthorn remained, on the opposite bank he saw the hiking trail he’d been trying to follow.

 Linn pressed her wet nose against his hand.
 He jumped.
 She dropped the walking stick at his feet.
 Tadgh looked down.
-Through one final trick, the encounter faded in his mind to little more than a daydream.
-He looked down at Linn’s expectant face.
-She wagged her tail.
-He picked up the stick and squinted along its length.
+Linn wagged her tail.
+Letting out a shaky breath, he picked up the stick and squinted along its length.

 Soon she caught up with him and dropped the stick onto the path—only it wasn’t a stick.
 A pale wooden flute gleamed on the forest floor.
-Along one side was carved a neat pattern of roses, just like he’d envisioned.
-Tadgh gulped and looked back at the hawthorn, the towering sentinel of the Otherworld.
+Carved along one side was a neat pattern of roses.
+Tadgh gulped and looked back at the towering hawthorn tree.
+A ripple of silver laughter floated on the breeze that caressed his cheek and feathered his hair back from his face.